soulemanou-software/awesome-book/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name: Awesome book project in js
+# Awesome book project in js

 > Description the project.
 >This project is about a book website called awesome book which proposess you variety of book to add and remove from you store.